 |Profit After Taxes (Net Profit)||24,500||15,400|

-For example, Gross Margin is a financial ratio which relies on the gross profit to net sales of a company; higher this ratio more is the company’s repayment power of interest, taxes, depreciation and amortization costs required to pay.
+For example, Gross Margin is a financial ratio that relies on the gross profit to net sales of a company; higher this ratio more is the company’s repayment power of interest, taxes, depreciation, and amortization costs required to pay.

 Below are the Top 9 differences between Revenue vs Income